Aims

 Aims is for

-• Brands that want to research competitor ads and emails, then generate from them in one place
+• Brands that want to research competitor ads and emails, then build from them in one place

 • Ecommerce teams whose creative spans product photos, video, and static ads